Causal Machine Learning: A Survey and Open Problems: Open Problems

-From a social science perspective, it is heavily debated whether social categories admit interventions. \citet{kohler2018eddie} criticize that counterfactuals require us to reduce race to only the signs of the category, e.g., the skin color or phenotype of a race. \citet{hu2022causation} argues that causal theories about social categories such as race involve \quo{ineliminable substantive moral and political considerations, a feature for which interventionism can not well account}. \citet{sex_fairness} challenge the validity of specifying a social group such as gender as a variable in a DAG while still assuming the model's modularity assumption.
+From a social science perspective, it is heavily debated whether social categories admit interventions. \citet{kohler2018eddie} criticize that counterfactuals require us to reduce race to only the signs of the category, e.g., the skin color or phenotype of a race. \citet{hu2022causation} argues that causal theories about social categories such as race involve \quo{ineliminable substantive moral and political considerations, a feature for which interventionism can not well account}. \citet{sex_fairness} challenge the validity of specifying a social group, such as gender, as a variable in a DAG while still assuming the model's modularity assumption.
 More broadly, \citet{kasirzadeh2021use} review various papers at this intersection between sociology and causal modeling, concluding that social categories often do not admit counterfactual manipulation.

-\subsection{Trade-offs between fairness criteria}
+\subsection{Trade-offs Between Fairness Criteria}

-\citet{kleinberg2016inherent,corbett2017algorithmic,chouldechova2017fair} show that fairness criteria can be opposed to each other, and sometimes, one cannot have multiple criteria simultaneously satisfied.
-Hence, in practice, the trade-off between multiple admissible criteria has to be balanced. \citet{beyond_impossibility} shed some first light on how to balance certain measures by using a multi-objective framework.
+\citet{kleinberg2016inherent,corbett2017algorithmic,chouldechova2017fair} show that fairness criteria can be opposed to each other, and sometimes, one cannot satisfy multiple criteria simultaneously.
+Hence, the trade-off between multiple admissible criteria has to be balanced. \citet{beyond_impossibility} shed some first light on balancing certain measures using a multi-objective framework.
 Similarly, \citet{causal_fairness_consequences} highlight limitations and potential adverse consequences of causal fairness criteria.
-They demonstrate cases in which these criteria lead to policies that would be disfavored by every stakeholder.
+They demonstrate cases in which these criteria lead to policies that every stakeholder would disfavor.